Upset (horse): At stud

 Upset sired a number of winners, the most noteworthy of which were Misstep (1925), who won numerous mid-level stakes and had career earnings of $182,815, and Windy City (1926), winner of the American Derby in 1929.

-Upset's naming
+Name

 While it is widely believed that the term "upset", referring to a surprising loss, originated with this horse, that is not the case.
 The use of the word in horse racing dates to at least 1877, and the meaning "to overturn" or "overthrow" appears to be even older.